wcko87/beatoraja-english-guide/FAQ-and-Troubleshooting.md

 Here are the common errors you might see:

 #### 1. java not found
 - Then java is either not properly installed, or is installed but has not been added to the PATH environment variable.
-If you are not sure how to add java to PATH, reinstalling java should automatically add it to PATH for you (refer to [this section](#which-version-of-java-should-i-download)).
+If you are not sure how to add java to PATH, reinstalling java should automatically add it to PATH for you (refer to [this section](#which-version-of-java-should-i-download) for more info).

 #### 2. Invalid maximum heap size: -Xmx4g
 - Then you are currently using 32-bit java.
 64-bit java is recommended for running beatoraja.